andfaulkner/mad-logs/README.md

 ### Log marker usage
 *   When first "constructing" the log factory, define the log marker as the second argument (as seen above)

 ----
 ## NodeJS logging

 ### buildFileTag
 *   Construct a styled tag for inclusion at the beginning of console logs.
-Intended for use in all manual logs in a specific file.
-Also
+*   Intended for use in all manual logs in a specific file, and for passing to nodeLogFactory (see below).
-*   Reason: in some environments the stack trace gets messed up by calling a wrapper function    around console methods (console.log etc.).
-This provides a nice marker for such environments
-*   Optimized for terminal use - outputs terminal colour string wrappers rather than browser CSS.
-However, it is still usage in the browser if you do not use the colourization options

 #### buildFileTag Usage